Qifeng-Wu99/HA-VLN/README.md

 cd ..
 ```

-And follow [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO/) to install GroundDINO (please note that we use supervision==0.11.1).
+And follow [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO/) to install GroundingDINO (please note that we use supervision==0.11.1).

 ```bash
 cd HASimulator